Enterprise mobility should focus on message delivery not device type insists Peter Semmelhack

-" height="<% height %>" align="right" alt="MVNOS - A new lease of life?" class="articleimage" />
+" height="<% height %>" align="right" alt="ENTERPRISE MOBILITY - Don't get hung up on the phone" class="articleimage" />

 The debate has moved on to how best to manage mobile devices and treat them as the business enablers that they truly are.
 IDC predicts that $52 billion will be spent on all mobile services by 2010, with $1.5 billion of this being spent on mobile device management and security.

 Traditionally, field service has been the poster child for enterprise mobility since, by its nature, it involves the delivery of timely customer information to a geographically dispersed workforce who are mobile for the majority of their working day.
 Because of this, field service engineers have often borne the brunt of early attempts at force fitting enterprise applications onto mobile devices that were never designed to handle that level of complexity.
 The result was many failed or less than stellar deployments due to lacklustre user adoption.

 The BlackBerry revolution awoke executives to the freedom, flexibility and efficiency that could be gained through mobile access to applications.
 Now mobility is being demanded not only by field service operations but also in a variety of customer-facing roles.
 As IT managers juggle the mobility requirements, user preferences, and budget requirements of different business units across the enterprise, they soon realise that when it comes to mobility solutions one size clearly does not fit all.

 A survey undertaken at Service Management Europe found that that 23 per cent of respondents cited user acceptance as one of the major hurdles to successful mobilisation of data applications.
 This is precisely why Pitney Bowes UK set up working groups to consult its field service engineers on their device preferences and mobile application interface requirements, long before it standardised on a hosted enterprise mobility solution to deliver SAP and Siebel updates directly to field service engineers' devices throughout Europe.